 - Do you want to gauge the popularity of your company’s posts on social media platforms?
 Use the “Social Media Likes” metric to measure the number of likes on your Twitter or Facebook posts.

-No matter what metric you're interested in, make sure you select a data source and dimensions (columns) that include the data you’ll need for your Metric Klip.
+No matter what metric you're interested in, make sure you select a data source and dimensions (columns) that include the data you’ll need for your metric.

-Note: The sky’s the limit when it comes to creating Metric Klips in Klipfolio.
+Note: The sky’s the limit when it comes to creating metrics in Klipfolio®.
 Looking for some inspiration?
-Metric Klips (Beta) includes several defined metrics and we are adding more all the time!
-When you add a Metric Klip, you will see a list of defined metrics.
-To learn more about a metric in the list, click its “information icon”.
+Metrics (Beta) includes many pre-built and defined metrics and we are adding more all the time!

 Once you know the questions you want to answer, then: